IHE/ITI.BasicAudit/input/pagecontent/content.md

 In this section we use the term "SAML Security Token" in a general sense to refer to either (a) a XUA SAML token being used in an [ITI-40](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40), or (b) any other SAML token used to secure an Interoperability transaction.

-There are two patterns defined: minimal, and comprehensive.
+There is documentation of the audit event details to be added to a grouped transaction audit event log in [XUA Security Considerations 2:3.40.4.2](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.2), however this is not explaining how this should be recorded in a FHIR AuditEvent.
+There are two patterns defined here: minimal, and comprehensive.
 Where minimal presumes that when the audit log is used, the system using the AuditEvent has access to the security infrastructure registry and logs to lookup the identifiers, thus the details taht could be looked up later are not replicated in the AuditEvent.
 Comprehensive presumes that there is no access to lookup these details, thus preserving as much of the Security Token into the AuditEvent as is reasonable and useful.

 #### 3:5.7.4.1 SAML - Minimal AuditEvent record